Programs1,000 Book Club

 Each spring Bright Futures hosts a book drive to collect new or gently used books for all ages.
 Staff members in the district then select students who could benefit from receiving these books for the summer month.
 Volunteers sort and organize the books and then each school hosts a "book fair" and invites the selected students.
 Each student takes home 3-4 books to read for the summer.

 We are always looking for volunteers who would like to serve on one of our building site councils.
 These councils meet once a month for approximately one hour.
 The council are made up of community members and school staff and work to address the needs of the school as a whole.

-The Cats Basement is a clothing resource area for our families.
-It is located at 402 Eastwood Road.
+Station 42 is a clothing resource area for our families.
+It is located at just off Eastwood Road (south of Memorial Stadium).
 It is open to families by appointment - call 380-2727, ext.
 2822.
 Donations are accepted on an on-going basis.
 We are always in need of volunteers (individuals or groups) to help sort, launder and shelve donations.

 Early Childhood Center - Game Buddies

 Volunteers of any age are asked to be Game Buddies for ECC students.
 Game Buddies will be matched with a student or two to play games.
 Volunteers are welcome any school day between 9:15-3:15 at Harrisonville Early Childhood Center, 500 Polar Lane.
 No RSVP necessary.
 Questions?
 Contact Karen Roberts, 380-4421, ext.
 2821.